TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.28.md

 ---

-This also were an iniquity to be punished by the judges; For I should have denied the God that is above.
+this also would be an iniquity to be punished by the judges; for I should have denied the God who is above.